Skip to Main Content

 Can thermal be used for wildlife?

-Yes, thermal imaging is excellent for Irish wildlife—detecting red deer in Killarney National Park at dawn, locating puffins nesting in Skellig Islands burrows, tracking grey seals hauled out on Atlantic coastal rocks, and finding basking sharks moving along the Wild Atlantic Way without disturbing them.
+Here is the breakdown.
+Yes, thermal imaging is great for Irish wildlife—detecting red deer in Killarney National Park at dawn, locating puffins nesting in Skellig Islands burrows, tracking grey seals hauled out on Atlantic coastal rocks, and finding basking sharks moving along the Wild Atlantic Way without disturbing them.

 Is thermal footage useful for documentaries?